 Going around the corner for Bakey was well worth it!
 I can’t even tell you what kind of bakery it was, but the pasties were amazing!

 We got 2 different breakfast pastries and a dessert one to split.
-I could’ve eaten a whole pan of them and been happy!

 My only regret is that we didn’t go back another day, but I’d highly recommend stopping at least once.
 Staff was great and it was fun to see the bakers working in their open kitchen.